example42/puppet-network/README.md

           template => 'site/network/my_script',
         }

-The module provides as cross OS complaint define to manage single interfaces: network::interface
+The module provides a cross OS compliant define to manage single interfaces: network::interface

 IMPORTANT NOTICE: On Debian if you use network::interface once you must provide ALL the network::interface defines for all your interfaces